futuretap/InAppSettingsKit/README.md

 	@property (nonatomic, strong) NSSet *hiddenKeys;

-See the sample app for more details.
+See the [sample application](#sample-application) for more details.
 Including a `PSGroupSpecifier` key in the `hiddenKeys` hides the complete section.

 ## Register default values